Ultralight down sleeping bag – maximum comfort with minimal weight for cold nights

 2. Temperature range

 Sleeping bags are divided into three temperature zones: comfort, limit, and extreme ranges.
-For cold nights, the limit value should be around or below 0 °C. Choose a model that falls slightly below your expected outdoor temperatures – that way you're on the safe side.
+For cold nights, the limit value should be around or below 0 °C. Choose a model that's slightly below the expected outdoor temperatures – this keeps you on the safe side.

 3. Weight and packed size